-This final step involves further summarizing of the results of the categories development into themes.
+This final step involves further summarizing the results of the categories development into themes.
 The process is the same as steps 3 and 4.

 Please keep in mind that as you move from step 1 to 5 the number of concepts decreases.
-For example, you may start with 50 segments that are reduce to 10 codes then reduce to 5 categories and finally 3 themes.
+For example, you may start with 50 segments that are reduced to 10 codes then reduce to 5 categories and finally 3 themes.

 Qualitative data analysis is not agreed upon.
 There are many different ways to approach this.
-In general, the best approach possible is one that is consistent in terms of its treat of the data.
+In general, the best approach possible is one that is consistent in terms of its treatment of the data.
 The example provided here is just one approach to organizing data in qualitative research.